Salters Lode Lock, Well Creek

 Salters Lode Lock

-inner gate of OB lock in 2007 by Eddy Edwards
+inner gate of OB lock in 2007

 According to Samuel Wells, Register of the Bedford Level Corporation, a sluice was originally built here in 1630, and re-built in 1828, both times by BLC.(Samuel Wells, 1830 Vol 1 page 724).
 Summers say a new sluice was built here in 1826(The Great Level, p.177).
 (The differences in dates may indicate start and finish of construction.)